amire80/znavot/README.md

 `--stop_after` is useful if you want to quickly test without processing the whole big dump file.

+# Input
+## Content
 Use the `XXwiki-YYYYMMDD-pages-articles.xml` dump from [Wikimedia Downloads](http://download.wikimedia.org/).

+## Common trails
+Every language has a list of trails that are common and valid, and that don't need to be processed and counted.
+They are listed in a file in the `common_trails` directory.
+The file is a simple text file with one trail per line, and the file name is LANGUAGE_CODE.txt.

+The script takes the language code from the `--language` argument.
+If it's not given, it tries to figure it out from the dump file name, and if this fails, too, the script exits with an error.

 # Output
 The output goes to the TRAILS_OUT directory.